slipstream

 08Results and Performance

-• 88 tests across 11 files.
-Pure handler tests for the MCP server, a real-binary stdio test, concurrency-safe event log tests under 25 parallel writers, a real SSE server end-to-end test, idempotent start, replay, the PreCompact digest round-trip, signal-ranked recall under budget, a snapshot of the statusline format, and doctor against both the real tree and a deliberately broken one.
+- 321 tests across 47 files.
+Pure handler tests for the MCP server, real-binary stdio test, concurrency-safe event log tests under 25 parallel writers, a real SSE server end-to-end test, idempotent start, the React dashboard typed client, the cross-tab bus, the d3 code graph layout, the cold-start knowledge feed, the dollar-cost math, the reproducible benchmark, the PreCompact digest round-trip, signal-ranked recall under budget, a snapshot of the statusline format, and both doctors against a real tree and a deliberately broken one.
 The full suite runs in roughly 2.1 seconds on Apple Silicon.

-• Local-only network footprint.
+- Local-only network footprint.
 One bound port on 127.0.0.1, no outbound calls, no telemetry.
-Verify with lsof or the dashboard's server.json.
+Verify with

-The dashboard's token-budget bar makes the saving visible while it happens.
+The dashboard's token-budget bar and the dollar-cost-of-tokens-saved figure make the saving visible while it happens.
 With the tools on, the bar crawls; with whole-file reads, it lurches.

 09Trade-offs and Limitations